 clean finger.
 Just remember: a little goes a long way!

 Ingredients: Badger Balm Ingredients: *Olea Europaea (Extra Virgin Olive) Oil, *Cera Alba (Beeswax), *Ricinus Communis (Castor) Oil, *Aloe Barbadensis (Aloe) Extract, and Essential Oils of Betula Lenta (Birch) and *Gaultheria Procumbens (Wintergreen).* = Certified Organic

 Other Badger Products

-Margery: a few months ago
+Margery: about a year ago

 I have extremely dry hands; personally, I have found this to be one of the best products around.
 I sand the cracked skin on my fingertips/cuticles with an emery board before bed (odd perhaps but effective), wash my hands and put the balm on; and my fingertips still feel smooth (not cracked) in the morning.
 I also use Weleda Skin Food which I love, but when I ran out I started using Badger Balm.
 Both are natural products (which is all I'd ever use), and they are the two best products I've used.
 For me, between the two I think Badger Balm is the best, but I'd recommend giving either a try--especially if you want a natural product.